 Becoming More Inclusive in the Mental Health Community

-Every year, the month of July marks National Mental Health Awareness Month and strives to raise awareness about mental illness and how minorities are affected at even greater lengths.
+Every year, the month of July marks Minority Mental Health Month and strives to raise awareness about mental illness and how minorities are affected at even greater lengths.
 Minorities are less likely to receive diagnosis and treatment for their mental illness, have less access to and availability of mental health services, and often receive a poorer quality of mental health care.
 Whether it is women, persons of color or persons in the LGBTQ community; many of these minorities feel as though they cannot access treatment because their provider will not be able to relate to them.

 Twenty-five percent of African Americans seek treatment for a mental health issue, compared to 40 percent of white individuals.
 The reasons for this discrepancy include misdiagnosis by doctors, socioeconomic factors, and a lack of African American mental health professionals.